Making Procurement Automation Your #1 Focus: Why It Matters

 But as they stopped doing the day-to-day transactions and got into the more strategic areas, the satisfaction level of her team increased.
 They became a lot more engaged and found their jobs more fun.

-But for businesses that have been slow to incorporate automation, it may be tempting to try to catch up all at once.
+But for businesses that have been slow to incorporate vendor automation tools, it may be tempting to try to catch up all at once.

-“Any little automation is the right direction and the right step,” she said.
+“Any little automation is the right direction and the right step,” Snow said.
 “And you often find that when you get started you’re going to realize, ‘Oh, it’s not as difficult as I thought’ and you’re going to realize its value.
 Everybody around you is going to realize its value and that would then propel to even more automation.”

 “The more automation that you do, the more benefit and return you get,” she said.

-When Rutkowske was working at Illinois Tech she had to deal with a problem common to many universities as well as businesses: limited resources.
+When Snow was working at Illinois Tech, she had to deal with a problem common to many universities as well as businesses: limited resources.

 “We wanted to transform ourselves from, ‘Oh, they’re just a box that we need to get checked.’
 Or, ‘Oh, they’re a gauntlet that we have to run through.’
-To, ‘Oh wow, they’re a true partner, I want to reach out to them because they are going to be able to help me solve my problems, or they make my life easier.'”
+To, ‘Oh wow, they’re a true partner.
+I want to reach out to them because they are going to be able to help me solve my problems, or they make my life easier.'”

 “I made the pitch to help the university with that automation to shore up our risk management and compliance and help us all sleep better.”

-Hear all of Snow’s best advice here.
+Get all of Snow’s best advice here.